jestinas/dupfind/README.md

 As you can see, there are two groups of files to be found same (a-d, e-g) and a deletion script is printed.

+## Performance

+The tool can work thru 1,2 TB of real life data in about 34 minutes which is quite impressive in my opinion.

 ## Requirements

 Requires the following Linux binaries that are normally installed in every installation: